Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 for manager_id, fields in section.items():

-if manager_id not in pool.register:
+if manager_id in pool.known_manager_ids:

 raise ValidationError(